 Western Cherry Fruit Fly in Utah Orchards

-Diane Alston, Extension Entomologist • Mair Murray, Extension IPM Specialist
+Diane Alston, Extension Entomologist • Marion Murray, Extension IPM Specialist

 Do You Know?